kepelet/flo/README.md

 The minimum number of dependencies is intended to make the project easier to maintain.

+If you're part of the Kepelet org, make sure you have [fastlane](https://fastlane.tools) installed.
+Then, you can run `fastlane match development` and you're ready to go without having to mess with the provisioning profile too much!

+Practically, this project uses the Gitflow workflow, where:

+- `main` is the "App Store" version
+- `develop` is the "TestFlight" public version
+- `release/xxx` is the "TestFlight" internal version
+- `features/yyy` or `bugfix/zzz` is the "staging" area of the current release (feature/bugfix branches)

+Realistically, sometimes feature branches are unnecessary, as the project doesn't run tests (yet) and the developer tests the app anyway.

+As of version 1.1.0, the `release/xxx` branch delivers to the TestFlight public version.
+After the app is live on the App Store, that should change.

+So, the flow is:

+- Draft a release branch
+- Every week or so, if no critical errors are present, merge to develop and submit to the TestFlight external group
+- Wait for approval
+- Test the beta app
+- Every week or so, if no critical errors are present, submit for review to the App Store
+- Wait for approval
+- When it's live, merge to main
+- Repeat

+Coming from Web Development, where no one technically controls the release process, I hate this cycle — I used to ship as soon as it was ready and figure it out later.
+This time, I have to draft a release every 1-2 weeks.
+It might get approved, or it might be rejected.
+But at least I tried!

 ## Support

 Bug reports, typos, errors and feedback are welcome!
 Please use GitHub Issues for reports and GitHub Discussions for... discussion.
 For anything private,